 BUT.
 This is crucial, she was willing to work with me and help me try to help her.
 We found it together.

 Check out dowsing on Google and Dowsing Associations and Societies if you’ve ever wondered if you have hidden water in your back garden, or want to know more about it in general.
 Use these links:-

 True Tarot Tales – real life stories behind the scenes.
 Watch the Tarot at work with UK reader Katie-Ellen Hazeldine.

-I am a practitioner of divination.
-I use my cards as well as runes and other divinatory tools to look at people and situations, investigating clients questions, analysing situations, evaluating strategies and options, sourcing answers and forecasts (estimates and predictions) in respect of specific personal, professional or business situations.
+I am a practitioner of divination .
+I use Tarot cards, ordinary playing cards and Norse runes as tools for uncovering or clarifying what is hidden or unclear, looking at people and situations, investigating any questions, analysing and evaluating strategies and options, and sourcing guidance and forecasts (estimates and predictions) in respect of specific scenarios.

 But how does it work?

-For more about me and how I began working with tarot , please visit the ‘About’ page.
+For more about me, please visit the ‘About’ page.

-For the latest postings, stories, case studies and other writings, please keep scrolling down.
+For the latest postings, stories, case studies and other writings, please scroll down.

-Meanwhile- suitably numinous 🙂 – here is a video introduction to the Tarot, introduced by His Illustrious Numinousness himself, Sir Christopher Lee, RIP.
+Meanwhile- suitably numinous 🙂 – here is a video introduction to the Tarot, introduced by His Illustrious Numinousness, Sir Christopher Lee, RIP.